lucasrocmoreira/Moreira-Smith_SciAdv_2023/README.md

-# Code from: Paralle genomic signatures of local adaptation across a continental-scale environmental gradient
+# Code from: Parallel genomic signatures of local adaptation across a continental-scale environmental gradient

 Code used for analyses in Moreira et al. 2022: